gregnordin/notes_to_self/Blender/notes-Blender.md

 ## Friday, 2021-09-03

-**Objective**: Create 3D rectangular-like object with a color and animate fade in.
+**Objective**: Create 3D stacked rectangular-like objects and animate fade in.
+**Result**: Basic success with some caveats as noted in "Observations".

 Rectangular layer-like object centered at `(x,y) = (0,0)` with bottom at `z=0`: